ALERT: Adapting Language Models to Reasoning Tasks: Analysis

-We analyze the impact of the evaluation metrics and the templates (from $\S$~\ref{sec:evaluation}) we used during finetuning stage.
-We examine whether finetuning can memorize the template representation of the training data and the impact of data format on models' robustness.
+We investigate whether finetuning can simply memorize the template representation of the training data, and the effect of data format on the robustness of the models.

 \paragraph{Evaluation with relaxed-match score.} We compare two metrics: exact-match and relaxed-match.
-From Figure~\ref{fig:overall_performance}, we saw that OPT-FT was worse than OPT when exact-match is used as the metric.
+From Figure~\ref{fig:overall_performance}, we observe that OPT-FT is worse than OPT when exact-match is used as the metric.
 However, when relaxed-match is used, OPT-FT outperforms OPT as shown in Figure~\ref{fig:relaxed_match}.
-Note that relaxed-match score ignores punctuation, articles and extra whitespace.
+Relaxed-match score ignores punctuation, articles and extra whitespace.
 This suggests that if we decouple performance from format adherence, OPT-FT performs better than OPT.
-In other words, finetuning is helpful but it can make the output more noisy which explains why there is performance drop when exact-match is used as the metric.
+In other words, finetuning is helpful but it can make the output more noisy.
+This explains the reason for the performance drop when exact-match is used as the metric.

 \paragraph{Template following percentage.} We check whether the model can follow the template of the demonstrations.
 For example, if a demonstration uses "the answer is xxx because yyy", then we check what percentage of instances can follow the exact same template as the demonstration.
 Figure~\ref{fig:follow_rate} (left) shows the average template following percentage for each model.
-Both OPT and OPT-CoT can follow demonstrations' template pretty well even though OPT is not pre-trained using rationales.
-Compared to 1.3B models, larger models gain better ability overall in following the demonstrations' template.
+Both OPT and OPT-CoT consistently show that they can follow demonstrations' even though OPT is not pre-trained on rationales.
+Compared to 1.3B models, larger models demonstrate a greater overall ability to follow the template of the demonstrations.
 Compared to OPT and OPT-CoT, OPT-FT lacks the ability to follow diverse templates.
 This is because the OPT-FT training process does not contain any rationale data.
-Finetuning makes the model more biased towards a specific template representation, while the adaptability to other templates becomes worse.
-It is worth noting that although the the OPT-CoT model is trained on rationales, it still works well when evaluating the model with non-CoT templates.
+Finetuning causes the model to become more biased towards a particular template representation, while its ability to adapt to other templates becomes impaired.
+It is worth noting that despite being trained on rationales, the OPT-CoT model performs well when evaluated using non-CoT templates.